-Are you surprised that coffee is the No. 1 most-consumed "food"?
+And the winner is: coffee!
+Are you surprised that's the most-consumed "food"?

-Considering that 54 percent of Americans drink coffee every day, downing 3 cups on average per day, its first-place rank begins to make sense.
+Considering that 54 percent of American adults have coffee every day, drinking an average of three cups a day, its first-place rank begins to make sense.

 Our MyPlate users track coffee most often as "black," followed by "coffee with creamer."
-While Bulletproof Coffee is gaining popularity among LIVESTRONG's readers, it still has a long way to go to catch up to the more traditional ways of enjoying a cuppa joe.
+While Bulletproof Coffee has some traction among LIVESTRONG's readers, it still has a long way to go to catch up to the more traditional ways of enjoying a cup of joe.

-Press "play" on the video below to see what other foods made the top ten that are essential to buy organic:
+Press "play" on the video below to see which foods made the list of top 10 foods that are essential to buy organic:

-It is, perhaps, appropriate that wine came in at No. 21, America's legal drinking age.
+It is, perhaps, appropriate that wine came in at number 21 (America's legal drinking age).
 MyPlate users seem to prefer red wine, with "dry red wine" most popular, followed by sauvignon blanc (white), cabernet sauvignon (red), malbec (red), merlot (red) and then pinot grigio (white).

-With so many people saying "Yes way, rosé!" and "Rosé all day," we were frankly a bit surprised that the blush wine didn't crack the top 6 wines!
+With so many people saying "Yes way, rosé!" and "Rosé all day," we were frankly a bit surprised that blush wine didn't crack the top six wines tracked!

-Once we recovered from that surprise, we toasted to our users health as it's evident they are making smart decisions when it comes to their favorite wines.
-Red wine contains the highest amount of heart-healthy antioxidants of any type of wine due to the fact that the skins of red wine grapes are spending the most time in the fermentation.
+Once we recovered from that surprise, we toasted to our users' health, as it's evident they're making smart decisions when it comes to their favorite wines.
+Red wine contains the highest amount of heart-healthy antioxidants of any type of wine due to the fact that the skins of red wine grapes spend the most time in fermentation.
 (Rosé fans are making the second healthiest wine choice, by the way.)

-We are impressed to see that millions of MyPlate users are already choosing to eat nutritious foods.
-In the interest of helping more people make the healthiest choices, we investigated which foods most frequently eaten by Americans are most likely to be grown with pesticides that could pose a danger to you and your family members’ health.
+We were impressed to see that millions of MyPlate users are already choosing to eat nutritious foods.
+So in the interest of helping more people make the healthiest choices, we investigated which of those foods are most likely to be grown with pesticides that could pose a danger to you and your family's health.

-To do this, we compared the top 40 foods our users eat to the Environmental Working Group (EWG’s) Dirty Dozen list of produce that is grown with the highest concentration of pesticides as well as with information on the pesticides, fungicides, and natural and synthetic growth hormones (such as rBGH recombinant bovine growth hormone which increases milk output in cows) used in the production of meat, dairy and other foods to come up with LIVESTRONG's list of the 21 Foods to Always Buy Organic.
+We compared the top 40 foods our users eat to the Environmental Working Group (EWG) Dirty Dozen list of produce that's grown with the highest concentration of pesticides.
+Then we added information on the pesticides, fungicides and natural and synthetic growth hormones (such as rBGH, recombinant bovine growth hormone, which increases milk output in cows) used in the production of meat, dairy and other foods to come up with LIVESTRONG's list of the 21 Foods to Always Buy Organic.

-What we found is th.at there are two foods (beverages really) that many people consume daily that are grown with an excess of pesticides: coffee and wine.
+What we found is that there were two foods (beverages, really) that many people consume daily that are grown with an excess of pesticides: coffee and wine.
 We've provided a deeper dive into the specific concerns around each of those foods, and helpful guidelines of what to look for when imbibing.
 Check out our article on The Essential Things to Look for When Buying Coffee.

-Grapes are listed in the EWG’s Dirty Dozen, but most people do not eat grapes more than once per week.
-As evidence, grapes are No. 31 on our list while wine (made from these same conventional grapes, unless labeled certified organic) is something many people consume several times per week as wine is 10 slots higher in popularity due to frequency of times it is tracked.
+Grapes are listed in the Dirty Dozen, but most people don't eat grapes more than once or twice per month.
+As evidence, grapes are number 31 on our list, while wine made from conventional grapes with skins that are doused in pesticides is something many people consume several times per week and often down more than one glass at a sitting.

-We have heard our readers tell us that organic foods are expensive, and organic options are not even something that all people have access to, so to help provide the safest non-organic food options we published LIVESTRONG's helpful list of 16 Foods You Don't Need to Buy Organic.
+We've heard our readers tell us that organic foods are expensive and organic options aren't always something everyone has access to, so to help provide some of the safest non-organic food options we published LIVESTRONG's helpful list of 16 Foods You Don't Need to Buy Organic.